Get-Nerdio/NMM-SE/Documentation/Migrate local profiles to AZ Files and FSLogix.md

 Example Value: C:\NMM\Logs\FSLogixRoboLogs.txt
 ```

+- [FSLogix Migration Powershell Module](https://github.com/gregdod/FSLogixMigration) -> Currently a good supported and maintained Powershell module to convert the user profiles and UPD disks to FSLogix containers. ***"This is a fork of the Microsoft Migration Private Preview Module linked below."***

 - [Microsoft FSLogix Migration Private Preview Module](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RE4k26R) -> This is a script maintained by Microsoft Engineers, when downloading the module from the follow the steps in the Readme doc.

-- [FSLogix Migration Powershell Module](https://github.com/gregdod/FSLogixMigration) -> Currently a good supported and maintained tool to convert the user profiles and UPD disks to FSLogix containers. ***"This is a fork of the Microsoft Migration Private Preview Module linked above."***

 ### Common Issues and Troubleshooting